appsembler/LingoX/README.rst

 Overview
 --------

-The edX Platform and other Django-based is bundled by default with ``LocaleMiddleware`` which aims to server localized pages to the users based on their browser language which is advertised with the ``Accept-Language`` header.
+By default Django sites including the edX Platform use ``LocaleMiddleware`` to serve localized pages to the users based on their browser language.
+The browser language is advertised using the ``Accept-Language`` HTTP header.

 For a huge number of users this is far from correct, since it's not uncommon for users to use an English browser interface yet expect your site to be Arabic.
 This is especially